 Jeffrey Kleintop

-Jeffrey Kleintop, CFA, is Managing Director and the Chief Global Investment Strategist at Charles Schwab.
-He is responsible for analyzing and discussing international markets, trends, and events to help U.S. investors understand their significance and financial implications.
+Until his retirement in 2025, Jeffrey Kleintop, CFA, was the Chief Global Investment Strategist at Charles Schwab, and was responsible for analyzing and discussing international markets, trends, and events to help investors understand their significance and financial implications.

 International